benc-uk/kube-workshop/09-extra-advanced/readme.md

-# 🤯 Optional Advanced Topics
+# 🤯 Scaling, Stateful Workloads & Helm

 This final section touches on some slightly more advanced and optional concepts we've skipped over.
 They aren't required to get a basic app up & running, but generally come up in practice and real world use of Kubernetes.